 Meet Our Team

-Bernie Stooks is the Director of Data Management and Reporting for Epividian.
-With over 14 years of IT experience, as well as the last 10 years dedicated in healthcare, Bernie brings a wide-range of technical leadership capabilities to Epividian.
+Bernie Stooks is the Executive Director of Informatics.
+With over 15 years of IT experience, as well as the last 12 years dedicated in healthcare, Bernie brings a wide-range of technical leadership capabilities to Epividian.
 Prior to joining Epividian, Bernie architected and led a multi-team Warehouse/BI project for an S&P 500 Company that integrated disparate data stores into a large federated enterprise warehouse.
 Bernie has been instrumental in the redesign of the Epividian databases leading to improved data quality and more efficient processing.
 Bernie is currently engaged in the design and development of the Epividian Reporting Portal as well as integrating a natural language processing solution that will enhance the classification and entity resolution capabilities of CHORUS and OPERA.

 Gregory Fusco is Chief Executive Officer and Chief Medical Officer at Epividian.
 Mr. Fusco studied microbiology at the University of Michigan, epidemiology at the University of Michigan School of Public Health and medicine at the Michigan State University College of Human Medicine.
 He trained in anatomic pathology at the University of Pittsburgh.
 His epidemiology experience spanned both government and industry appointments.
 He was a site coordinator (Detroit) for the Adult Spectrum of Disease in HIV Study, a national Centers for Disease Control and Prevention sponsored study.
 This study contributed to the 1993 revised classification system for HIV infection and expanded surveillance case definition for AIDS among adolescents and adults.
 He has 18 years of experience in the pharmaceutical industry leading Phase 1, 2, 3, and 4 clinical trials in multiple therapeutic disciplines as well as leading epidemiology and outcomes research groups and pharmacoepidemiologic, pharmacovigilance, risk management and signal detection efforts in development programs for both small molecules and biologics.
 His therapeutic development and life cycle management experience includes Infectious Disease (HIV/HCV), gastrointestinal disease (UC/CD, EE, GERD), metabolic disease (diabetes), cardiovascular disease (hypertension), dermatologic disease (psoriasis), and renal & hematologic disease (anemia of CKD).
 Well published in multiple therapeutic disciplines, he continues to develop systems for the improvement of medical practice, clinical development and adverse event management and signaling.
 Additional efforts include the development and identification of biomarker profiles utilizing observational (big data) databases to assist in the medical management of patients and the design and conduct of clinical trials.